Free Online Journals

 I am a user, how do I gain access?

 If you are at an institution, please check whether your librarian/IT department has set access for the computer you are using.
-Access is controlled via IP addresses entered within the institutional administrative system.
-Please contact your librarian or check the Registration Database if you are in any doubt.
+Once an institution is registered, individual users can login on the INASP website to access the journals.
+Please contact your librarian or view the list of Registered and Unregistered Resources on the INASP website if you are in any doubt.

 Online access is available to the following APS publications: